The PCB heatbed was developed by Josef Prusa. Thus any other new design will always be based on this model.

 Using a dual power option is recommended if you want to get the desired results.

-2. PCB Heatbed—Heating the Bed
+2. PCB HeatbedHeating the Bed

-If you are using your PCB heatbed, choosing the proper temperatures you will be comfortable with is recommended.
-You will have to experiment to determine what works for you with the varying filament transition temperature.
+It would be best to experiment to determine what works for you with the varying filament transition temperature.
 Note that choosing the right temperature is also recommended.

 3. Mounting the PCB Heatbed